philcali/scalendar/README.md

 ## Date Arithmetic

-Adding to a time, could never be easier.
+Adding to a time could not be easier.

 ``` scala
 val tomorrow = Scalendar.now + 1.day